Support Following the Shogun フロントページへ戻る

 🚶 Access: Along the outer Ote-bori moat.
 About 10 min from "Kenrokuen-shita" bus stop.

-EraTensho era → relocated to Osaka-guchi after Maeda Toshiie entered
+EraTensho era → became the castle's main gate (Ozaka-guchi) after Maeda Toshiie entered in 1583

 StructureLarge masugata entrance with turret platforms; only stonework survives